vivid-planet/comet-charts/.changeset/mean-ads-melt.md

 "comet-api-v10": minor
 ---

-Add function to iterate over ingress annotations to include whitelist-ranges
+Add possibility to add annotations to ingress (e.g. in use by NGINX Ingress Controller)